jaalto/project-emacs--tinymacro/README.rst

 Epackage
 ========

-This repository is part of the Epackages network.
+This repository is part of the `Epackages network`_.
 The epackages are pre-formatted software packages for `Emacs`_ that provide easy way to install more features to Emacs.
 Similar to concept of Windows MSI or RedHat Linux *.rpm and `Debian`_ *.deb packages.